BetaThis package contains the module for processing the DOT language at the Abstract Syntax Tree (AST) level for the ts-graphviz library.

 import { parse } from "@ts-graphviz/ast";

-// Parse with custom HTML nesting depth limit
+// Parse with custom security limits

 const ast = parse(dotString, {